 Use these columns to enter subtractions and additions to federal amounts in column A that are necessary because of the differences between California and federal law.
-Enter all amounts in Section A, line 1 through line 7 and Section B and Section C, line 1 through line 26 as positive numbers.
+Enter all amounts in Section A, line 1a through line 7 and Section B and Section C, line 1 through line 26 as positive numbers unless instructed otherwise.